Pain during intercourse is a troubling secret for many women.

 “The pain is instantaneous.
 She flinches,” he said.

 Mark senses that Rita would be fine without any sexual activity at all.

 “She’d probably let me do it, but I don’t want to,” Mark said.
 “I don’t get the sense she wants to, except to keep me from leaving.”

 Cognitive behavioral therapy has the most scientific support, Sophie Bergeron, a professor of psychology at the University of Montreal, told Healthline.

 Women learn to manage thoughts and emotions about the pain.
 For example, the fear that it’ll never go away, as well as shame and anger.

-In studies of a small group of women with provoked vestibulodynia, Bergeron and her team found that surgery, biofeedback, and cognitive behavioral therapy all gave participants measurable improvement that lasted for two and a half years.
+In of a small group of women with provoked vestibulodynia, Bergeron and her team found that surgery, biofeedback, and cognitive behavioral therapy all gave participants measurable improvement that lasted for two and a half years.

 In a separate recent study, 10 weekly sessions with a physical therapist reduced pain during intercourse more effectively than the standard alternative of applying lidocaine, a desensitizing ointment.

 Bergeron suggested looking for an expert in pelvic floor physical therapy, which includes those who treat stress urinary incontinence.